Fishing Lodges in Devon: Lakes With Accommodation, Pods & More

 It is worth checking out the site map before you book as a couple of the lodges are not directly on the lakes.
 This would be good for those with younger children where safety around water is a concern.
 The lodges go from 2 bedrooms to 4 bedrooms that sleep 8, great for larger families and groups.

 On-site you’ll find 5 fishing lakes with a range of fish in them.
 Most lakes have carp to the upper doubles.
 As a lodge guest you can fish all the lakes, excluding the exculve hire.
-The Larch lake is the specimen lake for guests, there are not any lodges around it currently though.
+The Larch lake is the specimen lake for guests, offering the excitement of targeting larger specimen carp species.
+This lake is ideal for experienced anglers looking for high-quality catches and provides excellent specimen carp fishing opportunities.
+There are not any lodges around it currently though.

 On the website you’ll find the rules for the lakes, these are all very sensible and excacly as I would expect to find at any decsnt fishery.